Bulk properties of the Airy line ensemble: Introduction

 \section{Introduction}

 The Airy line ensemble is a central object in random matrix theory, last passage percolation, and more generally, for problems about the Kardar-Parisi-Zhang universality class.
-It was first constructed by Pr\"ahofer and Spohn \cite{prahofer2002scale} as the limit of the polynuclear growth model (PNG), and later as the limit of nonintersecting Brownian motions, see \cite{adler2005pdes}, \cite{CH}.
+It was first described by Pr\"ahofer and Spohn~\citep{prahofer2002scale} as the scaling limit of the polynuclear growth model, see Section~\ref{s:related} for more details on its history and related work.